Job 20

 Job 20 is the twentieth chapter of the Book of Job in the Hebrew Bible or the Old Testament of the Christian Bible.
 The book is anonymous; most scholars believe it was written around 6th century BCE.
 This chapter records the speech of Zophar the Naamathite (one of Job's friends), which belongs to the Dialogue section of the book, comprising Job 3:1–31:40.

 Text

 The original text is written in Hebrew language.
 This chapter is divided into 29 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text, which includes the Aleppo Codex (10th century), and Codex Leningradensis (1008).

-There is also a translation into Koine Greek known as the Septuagint, made in the last few centuries BC; some extant ancient manuscripts of this version include Codex Vaticanus (B; $\mathfrak{G}$B; 4th century), Codex Sinaiticus (S; BHK: $\mathfrak{G}$S; 4th century), and Codex Alexandrinus (A; $\mathfrak{G}$A; 5th century).
+There is also a translation into Koine Greek known as the Septuagint, made in the last few centuries BCE; some extant ancient manuscripts of this version include Codex Vaticanus (B; $\mathfrak{G}$B; 4th century), Codex Sinaiticus (S; BHK: $\mathfrak{G}$S; 4th century), and Codex Alexandrinus (A; $\mathfrak{G}$A; 5th century).